yc4ny/SVAD/README.md

 - Single-image input to full-body 3D avatar generation

 ## News
+- [2025/09/09] Model files have been hosted on HuggingFace.
 - [2025/05/08] Code has been released.
 - [2025/03.30] SVAD has been accepted to CVPR 2025 Workshop.